-As the heating season quickly approaches, O&R reminds its customers that proper maintenance of natural gas appliances by qualified professionals helps prevent illness related to carbon monoxide poisoning.
+As the heating season quickly approaches, O&R reminds its customers that proper maintenance of natural gas appliances by qualified professionals helps prevent illness, and even death, related to carbon monoxide poisoning.

 Carbon monoxide (CO) is a poisonous gas that is invisible, odorless and tasteless.
 It is formed by the incomplete burning of fuels such as heating oil, wood, gasoline, natural gas, propane and charcoal.